gdbroman/product/README.md

-# Notes on building product

-Intended for software engineers.

-## Notes
+# Product Tips for Software Engineers

 * Every screen should have a main CTA
   * Ask: where do I want my user to look?